SebastianWaterhouse/Procedural-Sandwich/README.md

 Running the Program
 ===================
-Step 1: Downloading python 3.4 at https://www.python.org/downloads/
+Step 1: Download python 3.4 at https://www.python.org/downloads/

 Step 2: Either clone the repository if you already have git, or download the ZIP via the handy "Download ZIP" button on the github site.